 Fostering the spirit of togetherness and ingenuity

-In the past few extraordinary weeks, the world of commerce has had to adapt to new routines, new strategies, and new ways of communicating and servicing clients.
-At the same time, companies and entrepreneurs alike have been making vital social contributions to help us through the crisis – just when we’ve needed them the most.
+Over the past few extraordinary months, the world of commerce was forced to adapt to new routines, new strategies, and new ways of communicating and servicing clients.
+At the same time, companies and entrepreneurs alike made vital social contributions to help us through the crisis – just when we needed them the most.

-Employees, meanwhile, have remained dedicated to the cause.
-Productivity among our UK workforce has not dropped away, despite the challenges posed by the pandemic.
+Employees, meanwhile, remained dedicated to the cause.
+Productivity among our UK workforce did not fall away, despite the challenges posed by the pandemic.
 A survey by Willis Towers Watson found that two-thirds of companies had more than 75 per cent of employees working remotely – but only 15 per cent felt that this had had a material, negative impact.